Lancia Delta S4

-The Lancia Delta S4 is a Group B rally car manufactured by the Italian car company Lancia.
-The Delta S4 competed in the World Rally Championship in 1985 and 1986, until Group B class was disbanded and the cars were eventually banned from competition completely by European sanctioning body FIA.
-The car replaced, and was an evolution of the 037.
+The Lancia Delta S4 (also known by its Abarth project code SE038) is a Group B rally car manufactured by Lancia.
+The Delta S4 competed in the World Rally Championship in 1985 and 1986, until Group B class was disbanded and the cars were eventually banned from competition by the FIA.
+The car replaced, and was an evolution of, the 037.
 The S4 took full advantage of the Group B regulations, and featured a midship-mounted engine and all-wheel drive for superior traction on loose surfaces.

 A total of 28 complete chassis were manufactured.